uptechteam/ios-cookbook/4-architecture.md

 }
 ```

-In cases where module requires some local dependencies (e.g. profile details screen require profile id to fetch info), view controller has custom initializer that passes it's arguments to view model.
+In cases where module requires some local dependencies (e.g. profile details screen require profile id to fetch info), view controller has custom initializer that passes it's arguments to view model initializer.
 ```swift
 // ProfileDetailsViewController.swift
 ...